katjad/javascript101-handbook/tools.md

 ## Browser Dev Tools
 You can view error messages in the browser console.
-We recommend using Chrome as your browsers but the others have very similar dev tools too.
+We recommend using Chrome as your browser but the others have very similar dev tools too.

 [Chrome DevTools Overview
 ](https://developer.chrome.com/devtools)